clairedavid/ml_in_hep/week2/NN1_feedforward.md

 But there will be some change in the notations.
 Let's define everything in the next subsection.

 ## Notations
-Let's say we have the following network with $x_n$ input features, one first hidden layer with $a_q$ activation units and a second one with $a_r$ activation units.
+Let's say we have the following network with $x_n$ input features, one first hidden layer with $q$ activation units and a second one with $r$ activation units.
 For simplicity, we will choose an output layer with only one node:

 ```{figure} ../images/lec05_4_nn_notations.png